wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Dorothy: You were in Chelt'nam Ken, he worked on the checkout (stacked shelves) at Kwiksave.

-D1: Begin... the dissing...
+Florence: Begin... the dissing...

 Ken: The... what... oh, no, no, not that, anything but that!

-D2: Look at his legs, I've seen bigger drumsticks in the freezer section on the planet Aldi.
+Beatrice: Look at his legs, I've seen bigger drumsticks in the freezer section on the planet Aldi.

 Ken: Aaaaaghhhh... no stop it, please.